 Systems Engineering Courses

-This course focuses on the role of the systems architect in the system development life cycle.
+The System Architecture and Design course focuses on the role of the systems architect in the system development life cycle.
 In the operational analysis phase, the emphasis is on understanding the context of the system within the larger customer problem area, and the identification of requirements that influence system partitioning.
 In the functional analysis phase, the emphasis is on the dependencies between processing steps.
 In the architectural design phase, the emphasis is on partitioning the system into generic components, and ultimately instantiating them into physical components.
 A precision landing system is used throughout the course as a common case study.
 Within the classroom sessions, a search and rescue system is used.
 Three presentations by each group are given to simulate: (1) RFI review, (2) SRR, and (3) SDR.
 These reviews progressively reveal each group’s proposed solution to the precision landing system for a mythical country with unique complicating characteristics.

 This course emphasizes the many partitioning alternatives that can be employed when developing physical systems architectures, including hierarchical partitioning, federated partitioning, scalable architectures, high availability architectures, and collaborative systems.
 The course also deals with methods for architecting successful systems, such as achieving data integrity, managing system workflow, and constructing representation models.